-Singer-songwriter trades in secular success to share his faith in music
+Singer-songwriter trades in secular success to share his faith

 MIAMI (CNS) -- For one of the Catholic world's up-and-coming worship leaders, the church once seemed boring and "too serious."